 ASC billing is quite different from either regular physician billing or facility billing.
 Unlike physician medical billing, which requires adherence to a few highly specialized guidelines in order to get reimbursed, ASC coding and billing isn't centered on a specific medical specialty.
 Since ASCs essentially involve every medical specialty in one place, its coding system doesn't revolve around specific types of services, procedures, or diagnoses.

 This doesn't mean that to be an ASC biller you have to learn an entirely new set of codes or billing techniques, though.
 ASC billing uses all of the same codes, billing techniques, and many of the same billing and coding guidelines by the entire medical industry.
-However, what makes ASC coding and billing so different is that it's like billing hospital codes through a CMS-1500 claim form, which is not a facility claim form.
+However, what makes ambulatory surgery center coding and billing so different is that it's like billing hospital codes through a CMS-1500 claim form, which is not a facility claim form.

 Another catch is that ASCs can only provide services to those who already have a diagnosis from a primary care physician, and who need medically necessary procedures performed; this is crucial for ASCs to get reimbursed.
 However, the medically necessary procedure doesn't have to be performed at an ASC - that decision is up to both the provider and the patient.